This procedure sets forth guidelines to assist state-operated campuses of the State

 CONTRACT EXECUTION AND MONITORING PHASE

-responsible for monitoring compliance with the established MWBE goals during the life
+for monitoring compliance with the established MWBE goals during the life of the contract.

 The campus will monitor and verify the contractor's compliance with Executive